AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_android.md

+The default Agora audio module interacts seamlessly with the devices your app runs on.
+SDK enable you to add specialized audio features to your app using custom audio renderers.

-This article describes how to enable a custom audio renderer in the above scenarios.
+This page shows you how to integrate your custom audio renderer in your app.

 ## Understand the tech

-Generally, Agora SDKs use default audio modules for rendering in real-time communications.

-However, these default modules might not meet your development requirements, such as in the following scenarios:
+By default, SDK integrates the default audio modules on the device your app runs on for real-time communication.
+However, there are scenarios where you may want to integrate a custom audio renderer.
+For example:

 - Your app has its own audio module.
 - You need to process the captured audio with a pre-processing library.